 16. Exhibitors must provide their own containers.

-18. Trophies/Cups will be held for one year only and must be returned to Steve Thirkettle four weeks before the next Annual Show, suitably cleaned and polished.
+18. Trophies/Cups will be held for one year only and must be returned to the Show Entries Managers at 52, Browning Road, Church Crookham GU52 0YJ, four weeks before the next Annual Show, suitably cleaned and polished.

-21. All wines must be exhibited in clear glass punted bottles of approximately 75cl capacity.
-Natural all cork flanged stoppers must be used and bottles should be filled to within 15mm of the cork.
+20. All wines must be exhibited in clear glass punted bottles of approximately 75cl capacity.
+Natural all cork stoppers must be used and bottles should be filled to within 15mm of the cork.21.
+A small label should be affixed at bottle shoulder height giving only the class number and the name of the main ingredient.
+Bottles must not bear any other mark or label.